sysgears/apollo-universal-starter-kit/packages/server-scala/README.md

 ```
 lazy val module-name = project in file(".")
 ```
+The name of the val is used as the project’s ID, which is used to refer to the project.

 For example, in **upload** module it looks like the following:
 ```
 lazy val upload = project in file(".")